sfc-aqua/RuleSetSpec/Discussions.md

 - Do repeaters know the requirements for the application?
   - If yes, it might be possible to optimize link allocation policy

+- Does repeater have to provide estimated fidelity after the purification?
 ## Connection Teardown
 - Do repeaters have to wait for RuleSet termination from both sides?

+### Things have to decide
+The first RuleSet to be allocated the resource